John de Grauntsete: Early career

-He continued to practice law and was acting as legal adviser to the Harold family, who were tenants of Rathfarnham Castle, in 1320.
+John continued to practice law and was acting as legal adviser to the Harold family, who were tenants of Rathfarnham Castle, in 1320.
+In 1318 he was exempted from acting as mayor, Sheriff, bailiff or coroner.
 In 1326 he was made second Baron of the Court of Exchequer (Ireland) and in the following year, he was transferred to the Court of Common Pleas (Ireland), with a salary of £40 a year.
 In 1327 he was awarded custody of the Dublin lands of Sir William Comyn deceased, during the minority of Comyn's heir.
+In the same year he belatedly petitioned for compensation for the devastation of his lands during the Bruce Campaign in Ireland ten years earlier.

-Judge and advocate?
+Judge and advocate

 His career suffered a serious reverse, due to a curious episode in 1329 when the former Chief Baron of the Irish Exchequer, Walter de Islip, was engaged in litigation in the Justiciar's Court with one William de London over possession of certain lands.
 Grauntsete appeared as advocate for de London: his conduct in appearing as an advocate after his appointment to the Bench has been described as "startling", and is apparently unique in the history of the common law.
 His conduct is the more improper since it appears that he himself was the tenant of the land in question.
 He then proceeded to offend the Justiciar by reading out letters of excommunication from the Papal Court directed to Walter de Islip, despite the Justiciar's order to him to desist, and further angered the Court by having a notary make a transcript of the proceedings.
 He was charged with attempting to subvert the Royal authority in favour of that of the Pope, deprived of office, imprisoned and heavily fined.
-King Edward III however soon granted him a royal pardon and he was restored to office, and in 1331 obtained an annulment of the judgment against him.
+King Edward III however soon granted him a royal pardon: he was restored to office, and shortly afterwards transferred to a more senior position, and in 1331 obtained an annulment of the judgment against him.